 In some circumstances, eliminating or even reducing caffeine in the diet can trigger caffeine withdrawal symptoms.
 While many of the effects are mild, such as being irritable after missing morning coffee, some caffeine withdrawal symptoms are serious—enough so that caffeine withdrawal has been recognized as a disorder.
 Learn what to expect from caffeine withdrawal, including when it occurs and which symptoms are common, as well as how to reduce these symptoms.

 When Do Caffeine Withdrawal Symptoms Occur?

-Typically, the more caffeine you consume, the higher your chance of experiencing caffeine withdrawal symptoms, and the higher the chances of your caffeine symptoms being severe.
+Typically, the more caffeine you consume, the higher your chance of experiencing caffeine withdrawal symptoms, and the higher the chances of your symptoms being severe.
 As little as three consecutive days of caffeine consumption can be enough to cause caffeine withdrawal symptoms when its use is discontinued.
 Symptoms often begin around 12 to 14 hours after stopping caffeine intake.
 They are typically at their worst after 24 to 48 hours and can last for up to nine days.

 Caffeine Withdrawal Symptoms